HorbachovCarmudi/Queue/README.md

 Script for simulation of work Server with LoadBalancer.
 It runs continuously, checking if we have new messages in Queue and transfering them to LoadBalancer

 ### What is missed
-* integration test to cover services and repository
+* integration tests to cover services and repository
 * support of multiple queues (can be done by modification only in publisher.php and listener.php)

 ## Running Simulation